What is Giant Hogweed?

 It was introduced to the UK in 1893 by the Victorians as an ornamental plant from the Caucasus Region and Central Asia.
 Now, it is one of the most successful and dangerous plants growing in the UK.
 The plant is found along river banks, footpaths, in parks and other public areas.
-The widespread of giant hogweed was facilitated by ignorance in following strict recommendations on how to deal with the plant, this has contributed to the problem.
+The widespread emergence of giant hogweed was facilitated by ignorance in following strict, but ineffective recommendations on how to deal with the plant.

 The hogweed family (Heracleum) accounts for around 70 varieties around the world.
 With an attractive appearance, giant hogweed plants can reach up to 15 feet (5 metres) high, which make it relatively easy to identify.
 Hogweed flower heads are an upturned umbrella in shape and can reach up to 3 feet in diameter, producing lots of pollen and nectar for honeybees.
 A single plant can produce between 30,000-50,000 seeds.
 The leaves can grow to 6 feet across giving validation to the Latin name Heracleum.

 After spreading throughout Russia, the leaves of the plant were added to soup or borsch in early spring.
 The shoots can be marinated and the leaves salted for further use.
 The leaves are dried after soaking in water or alternatively boiled to remove etheric oil.
-The roots, rich in sugar can be used to produce sugar.
+The roots can even be used to produce sugar.
 This plant is mainly found the in Caucasus region.